User management functionality is provided by default in all WSO2 Carbon-based products and is configured in the

 Follow the instructions below to add a user role.

-- Go to the Configure tab in the management console and click Users and Roles.
+- On the Main tab in the management console, click Add under Users and Roles.

 - Click Roles.
 This link is only visible to users with Security level permissions role.
 By default, the admin user has this permission enabled.
-See more information about permissions in the related topics.
+For more information on permissions, see Role-based Permissions.

 - Click Add New Role.
-The following screen will open:
+The following screen appears:

 - Do the following:

 - In the Domain list, specify the user store where you want to create this role.
 This list includes the primary user store and any other secondary user stores that are configured for your product.
 For information on ow user stores (which are repositories storing information about users and roles) are set up and configured, see Configuring User Stores.

 - Enter a unique name for this role.